Project Goals Data Synthesis

 Goals

-Challenge: The research phase of this project was especially difficult because industry folk are some of the busiest working people— asking them to make time for interviews about work during coveted time off was going to be time consuming.
+Challenge: The research phase of this project was especially difficult because industry folk are some of the busiest working people— asking them to make time for interviews about work during coveted time off was time consuming.
 I realized that rushing to designing before conducting research would compromise the integrity of my product.
 I had to pause my bootcamp course to schedule interviews around participants' busy schedules.
 I was disappointed to delay my graduation… but I learned a lot about pace and prioritizing the research for well informed design.

 I learned a lot about building with scalability in mind.
 I have plans to try and sell Bytesized to Existing Point of Sale & Learning Management Systems and having those goals informed my process pretty heavily.
-Assessing the theoretical the "business goals" and was a great exercise in that regard.
+Assessing the theoretical "business goals" was a great exercise in that regard.
 Bytesized is officially trademarked and pending further development!

 KEY TAKEAWAYS FOR MYSELF AS A DESIGNER